-- 1. What is a normal temperature: - a.
+- 1. What is a normal temperature? - a.
 Normal body temperature is about 98.6 degrees Fahrenheit.
 However, body temperatures often vary from 1 to 2 degrees, and are typically lower in the morning and increase during the day.
 It reaches its high in the late afternoon or evening. - i.
-If a patient has a temperature above 99 degrees, retake - ii.
-If second reading is over 99 degrees, typically 99.5 degrees and greater, the following steps are required: - 1.
-Ask patient if they are in pain - 2.
-If in pain, work to alleviate patient's pain - 3.
-Work with doctor of the practice for their judgement on the care to proceed - 4.
-For routine treatment that is not urgent, please reschedule the patient for at least 14 days out - 5.
-In either situation, recommend the patient to nearby hospital for evaluation iii.
-If a guest or team member declines to allow us to take their temperature, respectfully ask them to wait outside the practice due to the necessity of protecting our patients and team members from potential exposure
+If a patient has a temperature above 100.4 degrees, retake - ii.
+If the second reading is also above 100.4 degrees, it is considered a confirmed fever and then, the following steps are required: - 1.
+For patients: - a.
+Ask patient if they are in pain - b.
+If in pain, work to alleviate patient's pain